-If a shipper or receiver has a reputation for inefficient loading / unloading practices, that reputation will not be rehabilitated quickly.
-It may have taken the shipper years to achieve their ignominious reputation and fixing it will take time.
-Therefore, carriers will factor price in that shipper's reputation into their rates until they build up enough history to know that the problems have been successfully resolved.
-This leads to long delays in benefits being recognized.
+If a shipper or receiver has a reputation for inefficient loading/unloading practices, their reputation will not be rehabilitated quickly.
+Carriers will factor that shipper's reputation into their rates until they build up enough history to know that the problems have been successfully resolved, which takes time.
+As a result, there are long delays in benefits being recognized.

 To be clear, focusing on the problem will enable the shipper to reduce a portion of their detention accessorial fees, but the majority of value will not be seen right away.
-Policy changes, better technology, and more efficient processes can minimize the frequency of dwell time - but the resulting cost structures can take years to unwind within an established relationship.
+Policy changes, better technology, and more efficient processes can minimize the frequency of dwell time, but the resulting cost structures can take years to unwind within an established relationship.